We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Katherine Corich

-Katherine Corich was appointed as a Non-Executive member of the Board on 1 July 2019.
+Katherine Corich was appointed as a Non-Executive Member of the Board in July 2019 and is the Senior Independent Director.

 She serves on the Audit and Remuneration Committees.
-She has extensive experience of corporate governance, performance/risk-based regulation and aviation safety, serving on public, corporate, academic and third sector boards.
+She has extensive experience in corporate governance, performance- and risk-based regulation, and aviation safety, serving on public, corporate, academic, and third-sector boards.

-She is currently Chair of the Sysdoc Group and IAP boards, and is a non-Exec director of MyWave Artificial Intelligence, Pure Advantage Climate Change Think Tank and Auckland University Business School.
+Katherine is currently Chair of the Sysdoc Group and IAP boards, and is a Non-Executive Director of MyWave Artificial Intelligence, the Pure Advantage Climate Change Think Tank, and Auckland University Business School.

-Katherine is a technology entrepreneur and trained commercial pilot.
-She was inducted into the NZ Hi-Tech Hall of Fame in 2015 and has been twice named as an EY Entrepreneur of the Year.
+A technology entrepreneur and trained commercial pilot, she was inducted into the NZ Hi-Tech Hall of Fame in 2015 and has twice been named an EY Entrepreneur of the Year.

 Manny Lewis